Orient Express: Privately run trains using the name

+Belmond

-In 1982, the Venice-Simplon Orient Express was established by businessman James Sherwood as a private venture and is currently owned and operated by Belmond.
+In 1982, the Venice Simplon-Orient-Express was established by businessman James Sherwood as a private venture and is currently owned and operated by Belmond.
 It operates restored 1920s and 1930s carriages on routes around Europe.
-It also offers connecting service from London to Folkestone on the British Pullman, using similarly restored vintage British Pullman cars.
-The Venice-Simplon Orient Express operates from March to December and is aimed at leisure travellers.
-Tickets start at $3,262 USD per person and it operates on multiple different routes most notably Paris-Istanbul via Vienna and Budapest.
+It also offered a connecting service from London to Folkestone on the British Pullman, using similarly restored vintage British Pullman cars, but it was announced in April 2023 that due to complications ensuing from Brexit this would cease, and travelers from London would have to take Eurostar to Paris in order to join the Orient Express.
+The Venice Simplon-Orient-Express operates from March to December and is aimed at leisure travellers.
+Tickets start at US$3,262 per person and it operates on multiple different routes most notably Paris-Istanbul via Vienna and Budapest.
 Despite its name, the train runs via the Brenner Pass instead of the Simplon tunnel.
 Belmond also offers a similarly themed luxury train in Singapore, Malaysia and Thailand, called the Eastern and Oriental Express.
 Sherwood also operated a chain of Orient Express-branded luxury hotels, licensed from SNCF, owner of the Orient Express branding.
 The chain was renamed Belmond in 2014 when the branding license ended.

-In 2017, Accor Hotels bought a 50% stake in the Orient Express brand from SNCF, in order to launch a new chain of luxury Orient Express Hotels.
-In 2022, Accor and SNCF announced they would relaunch the Orient Express with a Paris–Istanbul service, which will start in 2025.
-Another service called Orient Express La Dolce Vita would be launched with 8 different itineraries around Italy. beginning in 2024.
-The Orient Express service will be launched in 2025 from Paris to Istanbul having a stop in Split, Croatia.
-The train cars on the route will include 17 historic carriages from the defunct Nostalgie Istanbul Orient Express, which were discovered by French railway historian Arthur Mettetal in 2015 at the Małaszewicze train station at the Poland–Belarus border.
-In 2018, the cars were transported to France, for renovation work designed by Maxime d'Angeac.
+Accor

+In 2017, Accor purchased a 50% stake in the Orient Express brand from SNCF for the right to use the name.
+In 2018, Accor began renovation work on 17 CIWL carriages from the defunct Nostalgie Istanbul Orient Express, which date back to the 1920s and 1930s.
+It will carry passengers between Paris and Istanbul beginning in late 2026.